 The Board is fully responsible for the implementation of the Company's Internal Audit Systems and Controls.
-Internal policies have been developed in order to ensure set standards and internal control processes are followed and adopted by the Company to enhance the soundness, accuracy and efficiency of its operations.
+Internal polices have been developed in order to ensure set standards and internal control processes are followed and adopted by the Company to enhance the soundness, accuracy and efficiency of its operations.
 The Internal Audit Function is responsible for reviewing and monitoring a set of policies and regulations and for preparing the necessary reports for submission to the Internal Audit Committee.
 The Internal Audit Committee will in turn review the reports for final submission to the Board of Directors for approval.

 The main internal controls that have been implemented in the Company to date are as follows:

 - 1. Delegation of authorities limitation and allocation of certain powers and responsibilities. - 2.
-Separation of certain tasks and the prevention of potential conflicts of interest. - 3.
-Dual inspection and controls for further verifications. - 4.
-Dual signatures for further verifications. - 5.
-Establishment of approved policies and procedures for the Company. - 6.
-Implementation of modern automated technological systems for the enhancement of internal controls within the Company (E-forms Transfora).
+Separation of certain tasks and the prevention of potential conflicts of interest. - Dual inspection and controls for further verifications.

+- 4. Dual signatures for further verifications. - 5.
+Establishment of approved policies and procedures for the Company. - Implementation of modern automated technological systems for the enhancement of internal controls within the Company (Eforms).
-In addition, and as per Corporate Governance Requirements, a fully certified and independent auditor (Deloitte and Touche) was appointed to carry out the evaluation and review of the Company's Internal Control Systems and for the preparation of the Internal Control Report (ICR), which is to be submitted to the CMA within 90 days of the end of the fiscal year.
-Pursuant to Article 6-9 of Book 15 of the CMA Executive Regulations ("Corporate Governance"), the

-Company will appoint a different auditor every three (3) years in order to conduct the review and evaluation of the Internal Audit Function.
+In addition, and as per Corporate Governance Requirements, a fully certified and independent auditor (Deloitte and Touche) was appointed to carry out the evaluation and review of the Company's Internal Control Systems and for the preparation of the Internal Control Report (ICR), which is to be submitted to the CMA on an annual basis.
+Pursuant to Articlse 6-9 of Book 15 of the Executive Bylaws of the CMA Corporate Governance Regulations, the Company will appoint a different auditor every three (3) years in order to conduct the review and evaluation of the Internal Audit Function.